Table of Contents

 Discounted shipping rates

-ShipBob’s long-standing partnership with leading carriers and regional couriers secure discounted shipping rates that are pre-negotiated for you, giving you the option to choose between multiple carriers.
+ShipBob’s long-standing partnership with leading couriers and regional couriers secure discounted shipping rates that are pre-negotiated for you, giving you the option to choose between multiple couriers.

 Transparent performance data

-ShipBob regularly shares data on transit times, carriers, and other performance metrics.
-Our fulfilment SLA badges, shipping performance data, and carrier-specific performance reports give you visibility into shipping performance, so you can facilitate transparency for your business and for your customers.
+ShipBob regularly shares data on transit times, couriers, and other performance metrics.
+Our fulfilment SLA badges, shipping performance data, and courier-specific performance reports give you visibility into shipping performance, so you can facilitate transparency for your business and for your customers.

 To learn more about how ShipBob can help you manage shipping delays and delivery, click the button below to speak to a fulfilment expert.